Redemption for Matilda’s Garden

 The gardener knows the heart of the plant by its fruit.
 Overtaking cherished flowers is simply not good fruit, no matter how you try to explain it away.
 Weeds are bullies and invaders of a peaceful garden.
 I work to redeem the land at all cost.
 I stand up for my flowers, in pursuit of an oasis where all the bees, butterflies, bulb, flowers and children can live in harmony.

 For too long, our world has called what is bad, good.
 And what is good, bad.
-The most aggressive of the weeds that I pull look lovely to behold….until they don’t.
-They pretend to play nice until they kill everything in their sight.
+The most aggressive of the weeds that I pull look lovely to behold….until they are full of stickers and thorns.
+They pretend to play nice until they overcome everything in their sight.
+Many volunteer weeds and native plants are perfectly fine.
+I love a garden of variety.
+I simply intentionally protect the lovely, the pure, the good fruit and the innocent.

 There is never a reason for violence against children like Matilda.